 Tag Archives | oil Economics, EnergyEconomics

 Japan is almost fully dependent on energy imports.
 In March 2011, a devastating earthquake and tsunami hit eastern Japan and damaged the nuclear power plant in Fukushima.
 This disaster led to the shutdown of all nuclear power plants due to the lack of government safety approvals.
 Japan replaced this significant loss of nuclear power with energy generated from imported natural gas, low-sulfur crude oil, fuel oil, and coal.
-Read more.

 The price of oil has more than halved in the period of less than 5 months since September 2014.
 After nearly 5 years of stability, the price of a barrel of Brent crude oil in Europe fell from $117.15 on 6 September 2014, to $45.13 on 14 January 2015.
 Figure 1 shows the movements in the spot price of crude oil from June 2009 to February 2015, including the recent price drop.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

-- Social Development and Poverty
+- Social development and protection

 - Video Blog